ThisisRDSharma/Siddu-/README.md

 As a product under FIS, IBM Safer Payments follows the three-year data retention policy established by FIS.
 This policy ensures compliance with regulatory requirements while maintaining historical transaction data for fraud detection and analysis.

+The modeling approach is a rule-based system that relies solely on manually written rules.
+These rules are developed by querying and analyzing previously confirmed fraud data to identify patterns indicative of fraudulent activity.